 Instructions

 - Add the flour.
-Sprinkle the flour over the vegetables and mix thoroughly until fully incorporated with the veggies.
-Cook, stirring continuously for 3-5 minutes, or until the flour is lightly toasted (do not burn the flour).
+Sprinkle the flour over the vegetables and mix thoroughly until the flour is fully incorporated with the veggies.
+Continue to cook, stirring continuously, for 3-5 minutes or until the flour is lightly toasted.
+Reduce the heat to avoid burning the flour.

-- Shred the chicken and return to the pot.
-Once the chicken is cool enough to handle, use two forks or your hands to shred into small pieces.
-Return the shredded chicken to the pot.
-Increase heat to medium and allow soup to simmer for 5-10 minutes.
-Season with additional salt and pepper, to taste.
+- Shred the chicken.
+Once the chicken is cool enough to handle, shred it using two forks (or your hands).
+Return to the pot.
+Increase the heat to medium and simmer for an additional 5 minutes—season with additional salt and pepper to taste.

-- Add the heavy cream.
-Remove the soup from heat and stir in as much (or as little) heavy whipping cream as you'd like (I added approximately 3/4 cup).
+- Remove from heat and add the heavy cream.
+Stir in as much (or as little) heavy whipping cream as you’d like (I added approximately 3/4 cup).

 - Serve.
 Serve garnished with fresh chopped parsley or fresh thyme, if desired.